zuozhenggh/learning-library/solutions-library/ebs-extend-logginganalytics/introduction/introduction.md

 ### Workshop Overview

-* Using the pre-existing EBS environment we will first connect OCI Datasafe for audit and mask sensitive datapoints

-* Next we will enable Logging Analytics to monitor and manage our technological footprint
+* We will enable Logging Analytics to monitor and manage our technological footprint

 This workshop uses the following components:

 * Logging Analytics Service from OCI

-* Data Safe Service from OCI

 * Virtual Cloud Network and related resources.
     - User-generated using Resource Manager and provided Terraform script.